muksiddheswar/Reinforcement-Learning-Ensemble/review/review.md

 ### 4
 Why do you think that the agent converge toward a situation that prioritizes the risk before investment?
 Could you change the parameters of the model in a way that would result in the agent converging toward self interest?
+Why does the extreme case where each players invests all of their money in each round not occur?
+Would that not give more return?